OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

 If you want to make changes to the build task that might not be appropriate for everyone, you can download and manually install the build task yourself.
 See [Manually install the Build Task (not recommended)](/docs/guides/use-the-team-foundation-build-custom-task/manually-install-the-build-task-(not-recommended).md) for details.
 :::

-# Add a Connection to Octopus Deploy
+# Add a Connection to Octopus Deploy {#UsetheTeamFoundationBuildCustomTask-AddaConnectiontoOctopusDeploy}

 Click the **Manage Project** cog in the top right corner of the project screen.